mrobson/openstackupi-openshift/README.md

 The setup and installation master playbook consists of 4 playbooks with 6 roles

 1. Master Playbook: This imports the 4 main playbooks for the setup and install
-    - site.yml
+    - `site.yml`

 2. Playbooks:
-    - preflight.yml: Checks some prerequisites and generates fresh ignition configs for the installation
+    - `preflight.yml`: Checks some prerequisites and generates fresh ignition configs for the installation
-      - role: preflight
+      - role: `preflight`
-    - openstack.yml: Builds the openstack environment - project, quotas, user, roles, flavors, keypair, security groups, network, subnet and router
+    - `openstack.yml`: Builds the openstack environment - project, quotas, user, roles, flavors, keypair, security groups, network, subnet and router
-      - role: openstack
+      - role: `openstack`
-    - apiserver.yml: Creates and configures the apiserver for the environment - osp api instance with external access, private dns server and haproxy loadbalancer for openshift
+    - `apiserver.yml`: Creates and configures the apiserver for the environment - osp api instance with external access, private dns server and haproxy loadbalancer for openshift
-      - role: apiserver
+      - role: `apiserver`
-      - role: bind
+      - role: `bind`
-      - role: loadbalancer
+      - role: `loadbalancer`
-    - openshift.yml: Creates the openshift environment - static port allocations, 7 instances and any required floating ips for external access - bootstrap, master0-2, worker0-2
+    - `openshift.yml`: Creates the openshift environment - static port allocations, 7 instances and any required floating ips for external access - bootstrap, master0-2, worker0-2
-      - role: openshift
+      - role: `openshift`

 API and Console Access
 ----------------------

-If you do not have proper name resolution from your local machine, you can setup for local hosts like so:
+If you do not have proper name resolution from your local machine, you can setup your local hosts file for console and cli access

 ```
 <apiserver_public_ip>    api.mrobson.mattshift.lab